malemi/cold-start-recommender/README.rst

 not cluster Users in any way (sex, age etc), nor use any content-related information to start with content-based recommendations

 * Fast.
 Any information on Users and Item should be stored and used immediately.
 A rating by any User should improve recommendations for such User, but also for other Users.
 This means no batch computations.

 * Ready to use.
 It will provide a RESTful API to POST information and GET recommendations.

-    from csrec import Recommender
+    from csrec.Recommender import Recommender

     engine = Recommender()

     # Insert Item with it properties (e.g. author, category...)

     engine.insert_item({'_id': 'an_item', 'author': 'The Author'})

     # Insert rating, indicating wich property of the Item should be used for producing recs

     engine.insert_rating(user_id='a_user;, item_id='an_item', rating=4, item_info=['author'])

     # Insert rating, indicating that only the property should be used for recs (e.g. initial users' profiling)

     engine.insert_rating(user_id='another_user', item_id='an_item', rating=3, item_info=['author'], only_info=True)